 at- description op- notes

 tribute tiona

 key

 iden- The server name.
 No Bcome will automatically swap whitespace for underscores, and autotifier increment duplicate identifiers.
 A server's identifier is incorporated

-into its namespace breadcrumb.
+into its node breadcrumb.

 de- The server description No A description of the server.
 This will appear in Bcome's UI.

 scrip-

 tion

 pub- The public interface IP Yes You may use a hostname here also.

-lic_ip_a adabielses.
+lic_ip_a daldelse ss.

 inter- The internal interface IP Yes You may use a hostname here also.

-nal_ip achdhdesesss.
+nal_ip achahdensesss.

 lo- Set to true or false.
 Yes If a set with local_network: true, Bcome will initiate SSH connections

-cal_net wound icates whether the on the internal_ip_address.
+cal_net womldicates whether the on the internal_ip_address.
 If set to false, connections will fallback to

-server is to be found on proxy (if configured in the namespace's network configuration) or to
+server is to be found on proxy (if configured in the node's network configuration) or to the

-the local network. the public_ip_address.
+the local network. public_ip_address.

-cloud_t ag A Hash of tags keys and Yes See Tag attributes for structure
+cloud_t agA Hash of tags keys and Yes See Tag attributes for structure

 values, keyed on :data